just-buildsystem/rules-rust/share/man/import-cargo.1.md

 **`--rules`** *`name`*
 Assume the rust rules are the logical repository *`name`* in the configuration provided on standard input.
 Typically, the rust rules would be imported first via **`just-import-git`**(1).
-If this option is not given, as last resort, a *`"file"`* repository for the rules is created pointing to the directory `../rules` relative to location of this binary.
-This is correct, if **`just-import-cargo`** is called from a (persistent) checkout of `rules-rust`, but hardly ever useful.
+If this option is not given, the latest commit of `https://github.com/just-buildsystem/rules-rust` is taken.

 **`--repo-root`** *`root`*
 Specify the root of the physical directory the configuration read from